 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to B-Cell Leukemia.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 Leukemia is a cancer of the blood cells.
-Leukemia begins when normal blood cells change and grow uncontrollably.
+Leukemia begins when healthy blood cells change and grow uncontrollably.
 Blood cells are made in the bone marrow, the spongy tissue inside the larger bones in the body.
 There are different types of blood cells, including red blood cells that carry oxygen throughout the body, white cells that fight infection, and platelets that help the blood to clot.
-Types of leukemia are named after the specific blood cell that becomes cancerous, such as the lymphoid cells, which are white blood cells mostly found in the lymphoid tissues, such as the spleen, lymph nodes, and tonsils.
-Myeloid cells are found in the bone marrow that develop into cells that fight bacterial infections.
+Types of leukemia are named after the specific blood cell that becomes cancerous, such as the lymphoid cells or myeloid cells.
+Lymphoid cells are white blood cells mostly found in the lymphoid tissues, such as the spleen, lymph nodes, and tonsils.
+Myeloid cells are found in the bone marrow and develop into cells that fight bacterial infections.
 There are four main types of leukemia in adults:

 - Acute lymphocytic leukemia (ALL)

 About PLL and HCL